vlang/v/vlib/regex/README.md

 // can not be more char class the the length of the pattern re.cc   = []CharClass{len: pattern.len}

-re.group_csave_flag = false          // true enable continuos group saving if needed re.group_max_nested = 128            // set max 128 group nested possible
+re.group_csave_flag = false          // true enable continuous group saving if needed re.group_max_nested = 128            // set max 128 group nested possible
-re.group_max        = pattern.len>>1 // we can't have more groups than the half of the pattern legth re.group_stack = []int{len: re.group_max, init: -1}
+re.group_max        = pattern.len>>1 // we can't have more groups than the half of the pattern length re.group_stack = []int{len: re.group_max, init: -1}
 re.group_data  = []int{len: re.group_max, init: -1}
 ```